top of page

 The geology of Timna Valley

-The geology of this area is basically the same as that described for Yoash Lookout in the Eilat Mountains in that Timna lies in the southern Aravah Rift Valley, which is a zone of long-term tectonic weakness that repeatedly uplifted, fractured, and brought old rocks to the surface.
+The geology of this area is basically that described for the Eilat Mountains in that Timna lies in the southern Aravah Rift Valley, which is a zone of long-term tectonic weakness that repeatedly uplifted, fractured, and brought old rocks to the surface.
 The foundation of Timna is Precambrian crystalline rock, such as granite and associated metamorphic rocks.
 These formed deep in the Earth’s crust over 550 million years ago and were uplifted and exposed.
 Their hardness is why Timna’s mountains stand out so sharply.
 Cutting through the granite are numerous igneous dykes in which volcanic magna penetrated through fractures in the rock.
-Because dykes are often harder than the surrounding rock, erosion leaves them standing as dark ribs or ridges across the landscape.
+Because dykes are often harder than the surrounding rock, erosion leaves them standing out as dark ribs or ridges across the landscape.

 Solomon’s columns